TobisMa/johnny/README.md

 - fixing some issues when resizing the page
 - made electron packagable
 - implemented shortcuts for menu bar and ram moving
+- implemented VIM style shortcuts for buttons

 ## shortcuts
+### basic shortcuts for menu and RAM
 | Key | Action |
 | :--- | :--- |
 | <kbd>E</kbd> | Reset & Execute Program |